Ardent-7322/lru-cache-java/README.md

 # LRU Cache (Java)

-A simple in-memory LRU (Least Recently Used) cache implementation built to demonstrate core data-structure and object-oriented design principles in Java.
+A small Java implementation of an in-memory LRU (Least Recently Used) cache.
+This project was built to practice and demonstrate core data-structure implementation and basic object-oriented design in Java.

-## Features
+## Overview

-- O(1) get and put operations
+The cache supports constant-time `get` and `put` operations by combining:
-- HashMap for constant-time lookup
+- a HashMap for fast key lookup
-- Doubly Linked List for eviction order
+- a doubly linked list to track usage order

-- Dummy head and tail nodes to simplify edge cases
+Dummy head and tail nodes are used to simplify insertion and removal logic.

-## Design Focus
+## Key Characteristics

-- Clean object-oriented structure
+- O(1) average-time `get` and `put`
-- Explicit eviction strategy
+- Explicit eviction of least recently used entries
-- Readable and maintainable code
+- Simple, readable implementation focused on correctness

-## Non-goals
+## Scope

+This project is intentionally scoped and does not attempt to handle:
-- Thread safety
+- concurrency or thread safety
-- Persistence
+- persistence or storage
-- Distributed caching
+- distributed or production-grade caching concerns